This section contains frequently asked questions about Laulima and related subjects.

 Does Laulima ever have down times?

-Do Laulima courses get published and unpublished automatically?
+Do Laulima courses get published and unpublished (made available/unavailable to students) automatically?

 By default Laulima courses get published (made viewable to students) approximately one week before the general semester starts.
 Also, Fall courses will be unpublished (inaccessible to students) one week before the Spring semester.
 Spring semester courses are unpublished one week before the Fall semester starts, while Summer courses are unpublished near the start ofthe Fall semester starts.
 Instructors can publish or unpublish courses outside of these timeframes if they so choose to.